 Next, add some soap, make sure it's an eco-friendly cleaner and one that has low-alcohol content.
 Avoid scrubbing your warps, this will remove the wax coating.
 If you are using soap, I recommend adding 1-2 drops onto the wet wrap.

 Then gently rub between your hands to get a little lather going.
 I tend to just target the really dirty spot when I rub.
 Follow with a cold water rinse to get rid of the soap.

-Some brands, like BeeBagz mention that you can soak them.
-Following this step will also help you to get rid of stain on beeswax wraps.
+Some brands, like BeeBagz, mention that you can soak them.
+Following this step will also help you to get rid of stains on beeswax wraps.

 How to clean beeswax wraps: Step 4